Haivision/srt/docs/statistics.md

 - Data type (int, float) - ?
 - Absolute timestamp, but it's not a statistics
-- go through empty and ??? cells in the table
+- go through empty cells in the table
-- Add "in packets" in description for all the stats which are measured in packets

 | Statistic               | Type of Statistic | Unit of Measurement | Available for Sender | Available for Receiver | Data Type |
 | ----------------------- | ----------------- | ------------------- | -------------------- | ---------------------- | --------- |